 If they’re still not white and bright enough for you, we can bleach the enamel with hydrogen peroxide, in the form of in-office whitening and take-home kits.
 Hydrogen peroxide does not damage teeth, but it can cause tooth sensitivity and burn your gums so it needs to be handled with care.
 Make sure your dentist shows you how to use a take-home kit safely effectively and picks the appropriate bleach concentration for your needs.

-These answers were answered by Dr Paul Wong, Dental Surgeon, T32 Dental Centre
+These questions were answered by Dr Paul Wong, Dental Surgeon, T32 Dental Centre

 Camden Medical Centre